An instructional video from Forest Vance on how to do the Turkish get-up.

 The half TGU is great to start with, and you can do it as a stand-alone exercise, but it also helps you learn the full movement.
 So I’ll walk you through it!

-The full Turkish get-up goes from lying on the ground to a standing position with a kettlebell overhead.
-With the half get up, we’re just practicing the first half of the movement.
+The full Turkish get-up goes from lying on the ground to standing with a kettlebell overhead.
+We’re just practicing the first half of the movement with the half-get-up.

 So all we’re going to do is start with the kettlebell right at the shoulder.
-The hand goes right through the handle of the ‘bell, pull it up to the frame, and rolls to the back.
+The hand goes right through the bell’s handle, pulls it up to the frame, and rolls to the back.

 Punch the kettlebell up towards the ceiling.
 You want it right above your shoulder.
 Elbows locked out, shoulders sucked down into the socket.
 Your shoulders should be nice and stabilized, and your lats are engaged.
 All those muscles that surround the shoulder should be nice and tight.

 So like I said – all we’re going to do is half of the movement.
 Right heel, same leg as your arm is up.
-Your right heel is up towards the right glute and your left leg and hand are out.
+Your right heel is up towards the right glute, and your left leg and hand are out.
 Drive through the right heel and punch up towards the elbow.
 Now we’re going to go up to the hand and into a bridge.
-Drive through this heel, and push the right knee out with your belly button up towards the ceiling.
+Drive through this heel, and push the right knee out with your belly button towards the ceiling.
 Corkscrew with your bottom shoulder towards the floor and come back down.

 That’s your half Turkish get up.
 Train hard, and see you next time!
 That’s a great thing to do to learn the full movement and get many of the same benefits.

 – Forest Vance, MS, RKC II